Double Majorana vortex zero modes in superconducting topological crystalline insulators with surface rotation anomaly

-where $J_i$ are the $4 \times4$ spin matrices in the spin-$3/2$ representation, and $\sigma_i$ the Pauli matrices in the orbital space.
-In addition to the parameters $M$, $m_0$, and $t$, we have introduced lattice distortions $\delta_x$ and $\delta_y$ to break C$_4$ symmetry down to C$_2$ symmetry ($C_2 = e^{i \pi J_z} \otimes \sigma_0$) and distortion $\delta'$ to break C$_4$ and inversion ($\bm{1}_4\otimes\sigma_z$) symmetries.
-The model~(\ref{eq:doubleTI}) may be realized in the antiperovskite compounds~\cite{Kariyado11letter,Kariyado12full,Hsieh14,Kawakami18}, in which two $\Gamma_8$ bands with different orbiral characters are formed, by virtue of spin-orbit coupling and cubic symmetry, around the $\Gamma$ point, where the band inversion leads to a TCI phase.
-When $\delta'=0$, the Hamiltonian $H(\bm{k})$ in Eq.~(\ref{eq:doubleTI}) has the double band inversions at the $\Gamma$ point in the parameter regime $-3 < M/m_0 < -1$, and the 2D surface has two gapless modes protected by TRS ($T= e^{i \pi J_y}\otimes \sigma_0K$) and C$_2$ symmetry~\cite{suppl}, where $C_2$ projected onto the surface states has a similar form to Eq.~(\ref{eq:rotation}).
+where $J_i$ are the $4 \times4$ spin matrices in the spin-$3/2$ representation, and $\tau_i$ the Pauli matrices in the orbital space.
+In addition to the parameters $M$, $m_0$, and $t$, we have introduced lattice distortions $\delta_x$ and $\delta_y$ to break C$_4$ symmetry down to C$_2$ symmetry ($C_2 = e^{i \pi J_z} \otimes \tau_0$) and distortion $\delta'$ to break C$_4$ and inversion ($\bm{1}_4\otimes \tau_z$) symmetries.
+The model~(\ref{eq:doubleTI}) may be realized in the antiperovskite compounds~\cite{Kariyado11letter,Kariyado12full,Hsieh14,Oudah16,Kawakami18}, in which two $\Gamma_8$ bands with different orbital characters are formed, by virtue of spin-orbit coupling and cubic symmetry, around the $\Gamma$ point, where the band inversion leads to a TCI phase.
+When $\delta'=0$, the Hamiltonian $H(\bm{k})$ in Eq.~(\ref{eq:doubleTI}) has the double band inversions at the $\Gamma$ point in the parameter regime $-3 < M/m_0 < -1$, and the 2D surface has two gapless modes protected by TRS ($T= e^{i \pi J_y}\otimes \tau_0K$) and C$_2$ symmetry~\cite{suppl}, where $C_2$ projected onto the surface states has a similar form to Eq.~(\ref{eq:rotation}).
 We implement $s$-wave pairing to Eq.~(\ref{eq:doubleTI}), with the gap function $\Delta(\bm{x}) = \Delta_0 \tanh \left( r/\xi \right) e^{i \theta}$ in the cylindrical coordinates with the coherence length $\xi$ and the vortex line on the rotation axis; see Fig.~\ref{fig:symmetry} (left).
-We numerically diagonalize the 3D BdG Hamiltonian with the vortex line under the periodic boundary condition in the $z$ direction and open boundary conditions in the $x$ and $y$ directions, and obtain the energy spectrum of quasiparticles.
-Figure~\ref{fig:doubleTI} shows the energy spectrum at $k_z=0$ as a function of the chemical potential $\mu$.
-The energy levels within the energy gap $\Delta_0$ are (Caroli-de Gennes-Matricon\cite{Caroli1964}) bound states in the vortex.
-As expected, level crossings at $E=0$ occur twice, at $\mu_{\rm c, 1} \simeq 0.62$ and $\mu_{\rm c, 2} \simeq 0.87$, in Fig.~\ref{fig:doubleTI}, signaling two vortex phase transitions.
-The number of Majorana states localized at one end of a vortex line is two for $0\le\mu<\mu_{\rm c,1}$, one for $\mu_{\rm c,1}<\mu<\mu_{\rm c,2}$, and none for $\mu>\mu_{\rm c, 2}$.
-We note that the two vortex phase transitions are distinguishable in terms of the C$_2$ eigenvalues, meaning that the Majorana vortex end modes and associated vortex phase transitions are protected by the C$_2$ symmetry.